AnastasiaaSenina/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

  python demo.py  --model-od-xml <path_to_dir__with_models>/MobileNetSSD_deploy.xml --model-od-bin <path_to_dir__with_models>/MobileNetSSD_deploy.bin --model-hpe-bin <path_to_dir__with_models>/single-human-pose-estimation-0001.bin --model-hpe-xml /home/inteladmin/single-human-pose-estimation-0001.xml --video <path_to_video>/back-passengers.avi --cpu_extension <path_to_lib>/libcpu_extension_avx2.so
 ```

-The demo uses OpenCV to display the resulting frame with estimated poses and text report in format summary FPS (FPS single human pose/ FPS detector).
+The demo uses OpenCV to display the resulting frame with estimated poses and text report in format summary FPS / FPS single human pose/ FPS detector.